McKinsey & Company to pay $650 million to settle U.S. opioid consulting probe

 Elling is scheduled to enter his plea on Jan.
 10, 2025, according to NBC News.

-CNBC reports that McKinsey accepted responsibility for the alleged conduct in the deferred prosecution agreement.
+McKinsey accepted responsibility for the alleged conduct in the deferred prosecution agreement, federal officials said at Friday's presser.
 The consulting giant has previously agreed to pay almost $1 billion to settle lawsuits by states, local governments and others related to its opioid consulting.

 CNBC and NBC News contributed to this report